AntonSol919/linkspace/homepage/basics.md

 <span id="hh0">[HASH_0]</span>
 <span>/thread/Tabs or spaces/msg</span>
 <span>Are we still doing this?</span>
 <span id="hh1">[HASH_1]</span>
 <span>/thread/Tabs or spaces/msg</span>
 <span>Why not U+3164?</span>
 <span id="hh2">[HASH_2]</span>
 <span>/thread/Tabs or spaces/msg</span>
 <span>Get a life</span>
 </div>

-An entry also carries a creation date, and can be cryptographically signed.
+A point can also carry a creation date, and can be cryptographically signed.
 These cryptographic public keys look like [b:0XITdhLAhfdIiWrdO8xYAJR1rplJCfM98fYb66WzN8c].
-We can refer to them by a [lns](#LNS) name such as [@:anton:nl].
+Eventually we'll be able to refer to them by a [lns](#LNS) name such as [@:anton:nl].

-Because we have a hash, we can choose how to reference data.
+Because we have a hash and a path, we can choose how to reference data.

-We can reference a specific entry by its <span id="hh2">[HASH_2]</span>, or multiple entries through a path "/thread/Tabs or spaces/msg".
+We can reference a specific point by its <span id="hh2">[HASH_2]</span>, or multiple entries through a path "/thread/Tabs or spaces/msg".

-At first glance, returning multiple entries is more complex than what is familiar.
+At first glance, returning multiple entries for a custom key is more complex than the familiar filesystem or HTTP.
 This is not entirely true.
-Instead, it makes explicit what is implicit.
-URLs also return more than one unique results, it just depends on when you look.
+Instead, they have implicitly multiple values per key.
+It depends on when a request is made, or even from where.

+As such, a message board could look like.

 <div class="entrygrid big">
 <span id="hh3">[HASH_3]</span>
 <span></span>
 <span>/image/BrokenMachine.jpg<br>2015/01/02</span>
 <span>[image data]<br>[@:alice:sales:com]</span>
 <span id="hh4">[HASH_4]</span>
 <span></span>
 <span>/thread/Coffee machine broke!/msg<br>2023/03/02</span>